vbhavsar/JewelsStarSolver/Readme.md

 </pre>

 #### Observation ####
-Basic jewels are easily classified into separate clusters.
-Only the special clusters, namely [0][5], [6][2] and [6][6], are not classified correctly.
-Not bad for a naiive algorithm.
+Almost all of the basic jewels are correctly classified into separate clusters (there are some exceptions such as [1][0]).
+Understandably, the special clusters, namely [0][5], [6][2] and [6][6], are not classified correctly at all.
+Decent for a naiive algorithm.
 The challenge will be to improve upon this so that the classification is exact.

+Breaking the problem further, there are 2 main issues to tackle:
-The sub challenges are to get the right number of classes (in this case, 7) and to identify the specialized jewels into the correct classes.
+1. identify the right number of classes (in this case, 7)
+2. identify the specialized jewels into the correct classes.

 Both of which seem to pose significant challenges.